 “Agreement“ refers to the agreement between Customer and DeepL concerning the subscription to and the use of DeepL’s Products in accordance with these Terms and Conditions.

-“API“ refers to the Application Programming Interface provided by DeepL to the Customer as set out in the Service Specification and the Documentation provided by DeepL.
+“API“ refers to the Application Programming Interface provided by DeepL to Customer as set out in the Service Specification and the Documentation provided by DeepL.